Plan a Funeral Service: 7 Tips For Making Funeral Arrangements

 It’s also important to keep in mind that while many funeral homes require embalming if the funeral service includes a viewing, embalming is not legally required if the body is buried or cremated shortly after death.

-Now that you know the most important things about funeral planning, check out the prices, ratings, and reviews of your local funeral homes and compare those to average funeral service prices – nationally and in your area.
+Now that you know the most important things about funeral planning, check out the prices, ratings, and reviews of your local funeral homes and compare those costs to average funeral service prices – nationally and in your area.